Working with Files

 to see a numbered list of recent commands, including this just issues

-command.
+history command.
 You can reuse one of these commands directly by

 referring to the number of that command.